-You may or may not want to filter images, but if you’re going for soft and glowing images, you can easily apply the same filter across all the photos you ever use.
-This will give your blog a consistent feel and brand appeal.
-If you’re not sure what a filter is, stay tuned for week 6 for when I cover how to edit and apply filters to photos.
+You may or may not want to filter images, but if you’re going for a consistent look, you can easily apply the same filter to all the photos you ever use.
+This will give your blog and brand a consistent feel and appeal.

 Number 3 – Use Canva to upgrade your chosen photos with text and other features and elements that match your brand.